Skip to content

 Inverse, !

-Unary exclamation mark (inversion) operator ! is a prefix operator, which inverts the boolean value of the expression — changes true to false, and vice versa.
-Can only be applied to values of type Bool:
+The unary exclamation mark (inversion) operator ! is a prefix operator, which inverts the boolean value of the expression—changing true to false, and vice versa.
+It can only be applied to values of type Bool:

 let iLikeTact: Bool = true;